Lab-Vankerschaver/16S-ML-models/README.md

 # 16S-ML-models
 **Machine learning models for 16S rRNA sequence classification**

-This repository contains the code and comparative analyses of 5 machine learning models on different classification tasks and using various preproccessing methods:
+This repository contains the code and comparative analyses of 5 machine learning models on different classification tasks and using various preproccessing methods.
+A list of models used for bacterial taxonomy classification with the curated 16S rRNA gene is as follows:
 - **Ribosomal Database Project (RDP) Classifier** with k-mer frequency classification

     This model was developed by Wang Q. et al (2007).